pachyderm/docs/content/2.4.x/deploy-manage/manage/upgrades.md

 helm repo update
 helm upgrade pachyderm pachyderm/pachyderm -f my_pachyderm_values.yaml  --set proxy.enabled=true --set proxy.service.type=LoadBalancer
 ```

+You can also pass in a specific version (e.g., `--version 2.5.0-alpha.4`) if you are testing a pre-released version of Pachyderm.
 {{% /wizardResult %}}

 {{% wizardResult val1="deploy-method/local-personal-machine"%}}